Yuri's Night: History of Yuri's Night

 and since 2011 internationally as the International Day of Human Space Flight.

 The 2004 Yuri's Night event in Los Angeles was attended by space-related figures including author Ray Bradbury, space tourist Dennis Tito, X-Prize founder Peter Diamandis, *NSYNC's Lance Bass, and Nichelle Nichols (Uhura from the original Star Trek series).
 The event included a large party with two dance floors and world-class DJs.

 The 2007 event in the San Francisco Bay Area was held at NASA Ames Research Center at Moffett Field in Mountain View, CA. The event featured artistic installations, technology demonstrations, and DJ music continuing through dawn of the following day.

 April 2011 marked the 50th anniversary of Gagarin's historic first flight.
 Over 100,000 people attended 567 Yuri's Night parties in 75 countries, and the crew of Expedition 27 recorded a Yuri's Night celebratory greeting from the International Space Station.

 In April 2021, Yuri's Night was held virtually amid the ongoing COVID-19 pandemic.
 The event consisted of a hosted global live stream alongside some private, ticketed virtual events.
 Some notable guests included Brian May, Bill Nye, Tim Dodd, and Richard Branson.

-In 2022, during the Russian Russian invasion of Ukraine, the Space Foundation announced that it would change the name of its 2022 Yuri's Night celebrations from "Yuri's Night" to "A Celebration of Space: Discover What's Next" as part of a large-scale boycott of Russia in solidarity with Ukraine because Yuri Gagarin was born in Russia.
-The writer Noor Al-Sibai in an article for Futurism.com criticized the move stating that although it was well intentioned to condemn Russia's invasion, it didn't really make much sense owing to the fact that while Gagarin was from Russia, the spaceflight was flown in the name of the entire Soviet Union which included among Soviet Republics, both Russia and Ukraine.
-The article notes that despite the fact that the Soviet Union dissolved in 1991, the aggressive actions Russia took against Ukraine after then and the general distain against Russia in Ukraine due to those Russian aggressions, Gagarin is still popular among Ukrainians and his achievement remains honored there.
-In 1966, during his only visit to Ukraine's capital city Kyiv, he stated that while his Ukrainian friend and fellow cosmonaut Pavel Popovich told him how beautiful the city was, Gagarin found it even better than he imagined.
+In 2022, during the Russian invasion of Ukraine, the Space Foundation announced that it would change the name of its 2022 Yuri's Night celebrations from "Yuri's Night" to "A Celebration of Space: Discover What's Next" as part of a large-scale boycott of Russia in solidarity with Ukraine because Yuri Gagarin was born in Russia.
+Gagarin's spaceflight was flown in the name of the entire Soviet Union, dissolved in 1991, which included among other Soviet Republics, both Russia and Ukraine.